 Sell to another business

-If you want to really sell your business, consider selling to another business, perhaps even a competitor.
+When it comes to selling your business, consider selling to another business, perhaps even a competitor.
 If you are going strong and your business is profitable, you could sell to a competitor, and they will likely buy it in order to eliminate the competition.
 If you are planning to sell to your competition, then make sure that you make your business as attractive as possible and sell at an optimum time.
-If your business is thriving and your competitors are worried about their future, they may want to expand and take over your business, and therefore are likely to pay a good price.
+When your business is thriving and your competitors are worried about their future, they may want to expand and take over your business, and therefore are likely to pay a good price.

 There are some disadvantages of this though, although your competitor may seem interested in buying your business, they may just be giving you that impression to access your finances and clients list.
 Therefore you should be cautious when dealing with competitors.
 Additionally, if another business takes yours on too, your staff may lose their jobs and the your business may cease to exist.